 Results: show a significant decrease in survival rate of pups in group B and C compared to group A and other treatment groups.
 Litter size of pups also significantly increased in group A, D and E (coadministered levonorgestrel and Acanthus montanus) and group F compared to group B and C. Moreover, as the gestation length increased, the mean weight and survival rate decreased.

-Conclusion: The results of this study has proven that despite the effect of levonorgestrel on fertility indices of female mice, especially in group B and C, Acanthus montanus is not fetotoxic but provided an ameliorative effect against levonorgestrel with significant improvement on the female fertility and fecundity.
+Conclusion: The results of this study have proven that despite the effect of levonorgestrel on fertility indices of female mice, especially in group B and C, Acanthus montanus is not fetotoxic but provided an ameliorative effect against levonorgestrel significantly improving female fertility and fecundity.

 Keyword: Acanthus montanus, fertility, fetotoxic, Levonorgestrel, pups, sex ratio